 This data set includes 94 GHz co- and cross-polarized radar reflectivity.
 The Airborne Cloud Radar (ACR) sensor was mounted to a NASA P-3 aircraft flown over the Sea of Japan, the Western Pacific Ocean, and the Japanese Islands.
 The ACR data were acquired during the AMSR/AMSR-E Wakasa Bay Field Campaign in January and February 2003.
 Data are available in network Common Data Format (netCDF) from NSIDC via FTP.

 The Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E) is a mission instrument launched aboard NASA's Aqua Satellite on 4 May 2002.
 The Wakasa Bay field campaign was designed to validate both AMSR and AMSR-E shallow rainfall and snowfall retrieval capabilities.

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Graeme L. Stephens.
+Stephens, G. L. and R. T. Austin.
 2004.
 Airborne Cloud Radar (ACR) Reflectivity, Wakasa Bay, Japan. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.